polyamides

 Amino acids and polyamides

 Amino acids contain the acidic carboxyl group (-COOH) and the basic amino group (-NH2) in one molecule.
-So instead of using two separate monomers; one with the acidic carboxyl group and one with the basic amino group to make a polyamide why not just use a single monomer with both these groups?
+So instead of using two separate monomers; one with the acidic carboxyl group and one with the basic amino group to make a polyamide as saw above why not just use a single monomer with both these reactive functional groups on the ends of each monomer?
 Well in the case of amino acids that is exactly what happens when they form polypeptides and proteins; for example the amino acids alanine and glycine can undergo a condensation reaction to form a dipeptide molecule as shown below.
 This dipeptide molecule contains an amide or peptide bond.
 However the dipeptide molecule still has reactive amino (-NH2) and carboxyl groups (-COOH) on the ends of the molecule and can readily undergo more condensation reactions to form a polypeptide molecule or a protein.
 Amino acid molecules can react to form a dipeptide or a polypeptide which contains amide bonds

 It is not even necessary to start with different amino acids.
 Heating a single amino acid monomer will result in the formation of a polyamide.
 We can show this simply as follows where the amino acid glycine can polymerise to form the polymer polygylcine when heated. formation of polygylcine from glycine